learningmatter-mit/zeobind/README.md

 mamba activate zeobind
 ```

-The data used in the paper, dataset of hypothetical molecules, as well as predictions across all the IZA framework - hypothetical molecule chemical space, can be found at Materials Data Facility.
+The data used in the paper, dataset of hypothetical molecules, as well as predictions across all the IZA framework - hypothetical molecule chemical space, can be found at Materials Data Fac ility.
 [TODO insert MDF DOI] Download the data and place it in the `data` directory.

 ## Usage

-### Reproducing results and figures

-The notebooks in the `notebooks` directory generate metrics and figures reported in the paper.

 ### Screening molecules from predictions